Adopt a Cat from Feline Friends London

 Is this cat part of a bonded pair?
 No

 Is this an indoor-only cat?
-No
+Unsure

 Is this cat suitable to live with small children?
 Yes